March 18: Joan attends various social cocktail parties and engagements in Akron, Ohio.

 Mid-August: Joan's twin daughters return home from summer camp.

-August 18: Joan writes to biographer Jane Kesner Ardmore, informing her that she and Bette Davis eat lunch alone in their individual dressing rooms.
+August 18: Joan writes to biographer Jane Kesner Ardmore informing her that during filming of "What Ever Happened To Baby Jane?" that she and Bette Davis eat lunch alone in their individual dressing rooms.

 September 5: Joan and Bette Davis pose for photographer Milton Greene for publicity photos for "What Ever Happened To Baby Jane?"

-September 10: Joan completes filming on "What Ever Happened to Baby Jane?" and leaves for New York in preparation to attend the dedication ceremony of a new Pepsi-Cola bottling plant in Ogdensburg, New York.
+September 10: Joan completes filming on "What Ever Happened to Baby Jane?" and leaves for New York City in preparation to attend the dedication ceremonies of two new Pepsi-Cola bottling plants in Ogdensburg, New York and Robinson, Illinois.

 Joan had completed her scenes on September 10th.

-September 12 (#2): Joan attends the dedication ceremony for a Pepsi-Cola bottling plant in Ogdensburg, New York.
+September 14: Joan attends the dedication ceremony for a new Pepsi-Cola bottling plant in Robinson, Illinois.

-Joan doesn't attend being that she had already left California for New York on September 10th.
+Joan doesn't attend being that she had already left California for New York City on September 10th.

 September 30: Joan agrees to allow Bette Davis first billing for “What Ever Happened To Baby Jane?”
 Saying “Bette has the bigger part and deserves it, but our names will come on the same line.”

-October 1: Joan appears on the premiere episode of “The Tonight Show”, along with Tony Bennett, Mel Brooks, and announcer Ed McMahon.
+October 1: Joan appears on the premiere episode of “The Tonight Show with Johnny Carson,” along with Tony Bennett, Mel Brooks, and announcer Ed McMahon.

 A reporter said of the episode; “Tony Bennett is an excellent singer, but he didn't talk much, and Mel Brooks talked a lot without making too much headway.
 Joan Crawford provided a charming interlude.
 There were some interesting pictures of her during earlier days."